cruncher/music-json-spec/README.md

 ## Interpretation (object)

-The interpret object contains meta information not directly needed to render the music as sound.
-This includes hints for notation renderers.
+The interpret object contains meta information not directly needed to render the music as sound, but required to render music visually.

+    {
+        "time_signature": "4/4",
+        "key": "C",
+        "transpose": 0
+    }

 ## Implementations